makinacorpus/DbToolsBundle/docs/content/anonymization/performance.md

 # Performance

-Before we created the DbToolsBundle, we looked at other PHP tools to anonymize data.
+Before we created *DbToolsBundle*, we looked at other PHP tools to anonymize data.
 After a quick search, we can't find a project that seems to be over the top and most of the solutions we found was unmaintained.